What is Erasmus+?

 Who can go on Erasmus+?

 Both undergraduate and postgraduate students can apply to take part in Erasmus+.
-You can take part any time after the first year, although it will depend on the structure of your degree and the arrangements your faculty has with its partners.
+You can take part any time after the first year, although it will depend on the structure of your degree and the arrangements your college has with its partners.

 While studying abroad on a student exchange you must be pursuing the same course of study as you have been pursuing at Westminster and your study or work placement must be a formal part of your degree programme.
 You must study or work full-time, even if you are a part-time student.